dropbox/stone/README.rst

 link
     A hyperlink.
-Template writers should convert this to the proper hyperlink format for the language.
+Template writers should convert this to the proper hyperlink format for the language. val
+    A value.
+Template writers should convert this to the native representation of the value for the language.
+For example, a ``None`` would be converted to ``null`` in Javascript.

 Defining a Code Generator
 =========================